 - Maple Drizzle:

 - 1 cup powdered sugar

-- Roll out puff pastry sheet to a 12-inch square.
-Spread with 1 Tbsp of the softened butter, then sprinkle with ½ of the brown sugar mixture.
+Roll out puff pastry sheet to a 12-inch square.
+Spread with 1 tablespoon of the softened butter, then sprinkle with ½ of the brown sugar mixture.

-- When ready to bake, combine egg yolk with 1 tsp water and mix till combined.
+When ready to bake, combine egg yolk with 1 teaspoon water and mix till combined.
 Remove pans from refrigerator and brush each dough circle with the egg yolk mixture.
 Be sure to brush the sides as well as the top.